-National Heart, Lung, and Blood Institute: The Heart Truth® - This health education program focuses on ensuring women know about their risk for heart disease.
+National Heart, Lung, and Blood Institute: The Heart Truth - This health education program focuses on ensuring women know about their risk for heart disease and encourages them to implement heart-healthy living practices.
 Review these high BP education resources.

-Release the Pressure Campaign-This coalition of national healthcare professional organizations and heart health experts aims to partner with Black women to support their heart health.
+Release the Pressure Campaign - This coalition of national healthcare professional organizations and heart health experts aims to empower Black women to enhance their self-care through improved heart health.
 Visit their patient-facing website for BP resources.

-Get Down With Your Blood PressureTM or Éntrale a Bajar tu PresiónTM - This high BP control campaign is led by the American Medical Association (AMA) and the AHA.
-It encourages daily monitoring and good communication with the healthcare provider.
+Get Down With Your Blood Pressure[TM] or Éntrale a Bajar tu Presión[TM] - This high BP control campaign is led by the American Medical Association (AMA) and the AHA.
+It encourages daily BP monitoring and regular communication with the healthcare provider.